Heal Your Mind

 Tourette Syndrome Treatment

-Take control of your Tourette syndrome with our TMS therapy—a non-invasive treatment designed to calm the brain circuits responsible for tics.
+Take control of Tourette syndrome with our TMS therapy—a non-invasive treatment designed to calm the brain circuits responsible for tics and regain a normal life.

 Our Locations